 Milking the cord must take place before the cord has been cut or clamped.
 This is beneficial for babies who are struggling to breathe in the minutes following birth by allowing the placenta to deliver oxygenated blood via the cord.
 Watch the below video by Penny Simkin about delayed cord clamping so you can see the amount of blood that is transferred before cutting the cord.

 Information on Cord Blood Banking

-The American College of Obstetrics and Gynecology (ACOG) offers sound advice on cord blood:
+The American College of Obstetricians and Gynecologists (ACOG) offers sound advice on cord blood: